openconfig/featureprofiles/feature/experimental/interface/my_station_mac/ate_tests/my_station_mac_test/README.md

 ## Procedure

 *   Connect ATE port-1 to DUT port-1, ATE port-2 to DUT port-2.
-*   Configure My Station MAC per the config shown below.
-*   Configure Static ARP on DUT for ATE port-2 so the destination MAC to ATE Port-2 is also the My Station MAC.
+*   Configure MyStationMAC whose value is 00:1A:11:00:00:01.
 *   Install static route for traffic to flow from ATE port-1 to ATE port-2.
-*   Verify traffic to flow from ATE port-1 to ATE port-2 such that:
-    *   The destination MAC for the flow source is set to My Station MAC.
+*   The destination MAC for the flow source is set to MyStationMAC 00:1A:11:00:00:01.
-    *   The destination MAC received at ATE port-2 is also the My Station MAC.
+*   Validate that packets are forwarded without drops.
+*   Remove the MyStationMAC configuration.
+*   Validate that traffic is blackholed.

 ## Config Parameter Coverage

-*   My Station MAC: /sytem/mac-address/config/routing-mac
-*   Static ARP:
-    *   /interfaces/interface/subinterfaces/subinterface/ipv4/addresses/address/config/ip
-    *   /interfaces/interface/subinterfaces/subinterface/ipv4/addresses/address/config/prefix-length
-    *   /interfaces/interface/subinterfaces/subinterface/ipv4/neighbors/neighbor/config/ip
-    *   /interfaces/interface/subinterfaces/subinterface/ipv4/neighbors/neighbor/config/link-layer-address
-    *   /interfaces/interface/subinterfaces/subinterface/ipv6/addresses/address/config/ip
-    *   /interfaces/interface/subinterfaces/subinterface/ipv6/addresses/address/config/prefix-length
-    *   /interfaces/interface/subinterfaces/subinterface/ipv6/neighbors/neighbor/config/ip
-    *   /interfaces/interface/subinterfaces/subinterface/ipv6/neighbors/neighbor/config/link-layer-address
+*   MyStationMAC: /sytem/mac-address/config/routing-mac.

 ## Telemetry Parameter Coverage

-*   No additional telemetry but ensure that the AFT and Static ARP telemetry is validated.
+*   No additional telemetry but ensure that the AFT telemetry is validated.

 ## Protocol/RPC Parameter Coverage